St Lucia

 Table Chart PROFILE FAQ

-The population of the St Lucia statistical area (Lv2) was estimated at around 15,344 as of November 2025, reflecting an increase of 3,124 people since the 2021 Census.
-The 2021 Census reported a population of 12,220 in the area.
-This increase is inferred from AreaSearch's estimate of the resident population at 14,981 following examination of the latest ERP data release by the ABS (June 2024), along with an additional 129 validated new addresses since the Census date.
-This level of population equates to a density ratio of 3,865 persons per square kilometer, placing St Lucia in the top 10% of national locations assessed by AreaSearch.
-The area's growth rate of 25.6% since the 2021 census exceeded both the SA4 region (8.5%) and the national average.
-Population growth was primarily driven by overseas migration, contributing approximately 96.0% of overall population gains during recent periods.
+As of Feb 2026, the estimated population of the suburb of St Lucia is around 15,344, reflecting an increase of 3,124 people since the 2021 Census.
+This growth represents a 25.6% increase from the previous population count of 12,220.
+The latest resident population estimate by AreaSearch, based on ERP data released by the ABS in June 2024 and validated new addresses, is 14,981.
+This results in a population density ratio of 3,865 persons per square kilometer, placing St Lucia in the top 10% of national locations assessed by AreaSearch.
+The suburb's growth rate since the 2021 Census exceeded both the SA4 region (8.5%) and the national average, indicating it as a growth leader in the area.
+Overseas migration contributed approximately 96.0% of overall population gains during recent periods.

-For projections, AreaSearch adopts ABS/Geoscience Australia data released in 2024 with a base year of 2022 for each SA2 area.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used, applying proportional growth weightings from ABS Greater Capital Region projections for age cohorts.
-Future population trends suggest a growth of 1,292 persons to 2041, reflecting an increase of 6.0% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort.
+Considering projected demographic shifts, a population increase just below the median of national areas is expected for St Lucia by 2041.
+Based on aggregated SA2-level projections, the suburb is expected to grow by 1,292 persons over this period, reflecting an increase of approximately 6.0% in total population.

 Frequently Asked Questions - Population